Summer Reading Program

 Held every November at Central Library, Fall Fest features a lecture by a celebrity author and other performances by local African-American musicians, poets, dancers and more.
 In addition, winners of the teen Slammin’ Rhymes Poetry contest perform their works.

-Hometown Roots is a series of four concerts showcasing the diversity and talent of local musicians, taking place in the Clowes Auditorium at Central Library on Sunday afternoons throughout the summer and fall.
+Hometown Roots is a series of concerts showcasing the diversity and talent of local musicians, taking place in the Clowes Auditorium at Central Library on Sunday afternoons throughout the summer and fall.

 Hot Jazz For Cool Kids

-Hot Jazz For Cool Kids is a series of three family-friendly jazz concerts performed by professional jazz musicians in the Clowes Auditorium at Central Library.
+Hot Jazz For Cool Kids is a series of family-friendly jazz concerts performed by professional jazz musicians in the Clowes Auditorium at Central Library.

 Meet the Artist Gala and First Friday Event